 Being overweight makes it more likely for dogs to develop Cushing’s Disease (hyperadrenocorticism).

-The physical health problems associated with obesity in pets are well recognised.
-What’s equally important, however, is how being overweight can adversely affect a pet’s behaviour and mental well-being.
-One study found that overweight dogs are more likely to display several “undesirable” behaviours, such as fear of the outdoors and excessive barking at strangers.
+The physical health problems associated with obesity in pets are well recognized.
+What’s equally important, however, is how being overweight can adversely affect a pet’s behavior and mental well-being.
+One study found that overweight dogs are more likely to display several “undesirable” behaviors, such as fear of the outdoors and excessive barking at strangers.

 Another group of researchers found that, compared to lean dogs, obese dogs had low levels of serotonin in both their blood and in their cerebral spinal fluid.
 While the researchers were interested in serotonin’s effects on appetite, low levels of serotonin are also associated with depression and anxiety.
 Perhaps that’s why the experts at Fear Free Happy Homes say that obesity can increase a pet’s “fear, anxiety, and stress.”

 The diseases and decreased well-being associated with obesity in pets are scary enough, but a couple of studies have taken things a step further and looked at the bottom line: lifespan.
 A paper published in 2002 had startling results.
 Forty-eight Labrador retrievers were paired with their littermates.
 One dog was fed 25% fewer calories than the other.
 The dogs in the restricted feeding group were much thinner and lived, on average, almost 2 years longer than their heavier littermates.